Can't Steal? Cont-Steal! Contrastive Stealing Attacks Against Image Encoders: Introduction

 In a similar spirit, we propose \ContSteal, a contrastive-learning-based model stealing attack against the encoder.
-The goal of \ContSteal is to enforce the surrogate embedding of an image close to its target embedding (defined as a positive pair), and also push away embeddings of different images irrespective of being generated by the target or the surrogate encoders (defined as negative pairs).
+The goal of \ContSteal is to enforce the surrogate embedding of an image close to its target embedding (defined as a positive pair) and also push away embeddings of different images irrespective of being generated by the target or the surrogate encoders (defined as negative pairs).

-Comprehensive evaluation shows that \ContSteal outperforms the conventional model stealing attack against encoders to a large extent.
-For instance, when CIFAR100 is the target dataset, \ContSteal achieves an agreement of $0.5623$ on SimCLR pre-trained encoder with surrogate dataset being STL10, while the conventional attack only achieves $0.3384$ agreement.
-Also, \ContSteal is more query-efficient and dataset-independent.
-For instance, when the target encoder is MoCo pre-trained on CIFAR10, the gap of attack performance between different surrogate datasets is $0.2844$ with the conventional attacks while only $0.1499$ with \ContSteal.
-This is because \ContSteal leverages higher-order information across samples to mimic the functionality of target encoder.
-As a takeaway, our attack further exposes the severe vulnerability of pre-trained encoders.
-We appeal to our community's attention to the intellectual property protection of representation learning techniques, especially to the defenses against encoder stealing attacks like ours.
+The comprehensive evaluation shows that \ContSteal outperforms the conventional model stealing attacks to a large extent.
+For instance, when CIFAR10 is the target dataset, \ContSteal achieves an accuracy of 0.714 on the SimCLR encoder pretrained on CIFAR10 with the surrogate dataset and downstream dataset being STL10, while the conventional attack only achieves 0.457 accuracy.
+Also, \ContSteal is more query-efficient and dataset-independent (see \autoref{fig:heatmap} for more details).
+This is because \ContSteal leverages higher-order information across samples to mimic the functionality of the target encoder.
+To mitigate the attacks, we evaluate different defense mechanisms including noise, top-$k$, rounding, and watermark.
+Our evaluations show that in most cases, these mechanisms cannot effectively defend against \ContSteal.
+Among them, top-$k$ can reduce the attack performance to the largest extent.
+However, it also strongly limits the target model's utility.